vertica/VerticaPy/CONTRIBUTING.md

 ```
 Note that we do not necessarily have to drop the dataset as the schema will automatically be dropped at the end of the unit test as we are using "schema_loader" fixture.

-Last, but not least, double check to make sure that your test allows parallel exeution by using the following pytest command:
+Lastly, double check to make sure that your test allows parallel exeution by using the following pytest command:

 ```python
 pytest -n auto --dist=loadscope